- Home

 While finishing my Master’s degree in anthropology/archaeology in the late 1980s, I began working for the Navajo Nation Archaeology Department (NNAD) based in Farmington, New Mexico.
 I continued there until mid-2001, assisting with, managing, and completing many projects.
 My last years with NNAD were focused on archaeological investigations before road construction across the northern Navajo Nation.
 This work was very rewarding, and it was gratifying to see how happy local residents were to finally be driving, walking, cycling, and even traveling on horseback away from the mud, dust, and snow!

-One of the road projects I directed took place along the N33 road, which runs from Red Valley, New Mexico, west into the community of Cove, Arizona.
+One of the road projects I directed took place along the N33 road, which runs from Red Valley, Arizona, west into the community of Cove, Arizona.
 This project unfolded between 1993 and 1999, producing a series of reports produced a final publication in 1999: Anasazi Community Development in Redrock Valley: Archaeological Excavations along the N33 Road in Apache County, Arizona, Navajo Nation Papers in Anthropology 33.

 On that project, we hired many local Diné folks.
 A majority of our field crews lived in the area.
 We also conducted an ethnographic study that culminated in more than 50 interviews with Navajo leaders from Cove and Red Valley chapters, hatááłii (medicine leaders), and local people who relied on the landscape for many purposes.